Shire PLC (SHP) Receives Overweight Rating from JPMorgan Chase & Co.

-Other equities analysts have also recently issued reports about the stock.
-Shore Capital restated a buy rating on shares of Shire PLC in a research report on Thursday, January 5th.
-Jefferies Group LLC restated a buy rating and set a GBX 6,600 ($81.51) price objective on shares of Shire PLC in a research report on Thursday, January 5th.
-Deutsche Bank AG restated a buy rating on shares of Shire PLC in a research report on Tuesday, January 3rd.
-Liberum Capital restated a buy rating and set a GBX 5,500 ($67.93) price objective on shares of Shire PLC in a research report on Thursday, December 22nd.
-Finally, Bryan, Garnier & Co restated a buy rating and set a GBX 6,800 ($83.98) price objective on shares of Shire PLC in a research report on Monday, December 5th.
-One equities research analyst has rated the stock with a hold rating, sixteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-Shire PLC presently has an average rating of Buy and a consensus price target of GBX 6,115.60 ($75.53).
+SHP has been the subject of several other research reports.
+Deutsche Bank AG reissued a “buy” rating on shares of Shire PLC in a report on Tuesday, January 3rd.
+Liberum Capital reissued a “buy” rating and set a GBX 5,500 ($67.93) target price on shares of Shire PLC in a report on Thursday, December 22nd.
+BNP Paribas reissued an “outperform” rating and set a GBX 5,900 ($72.87) target price on shares of Shire PLC in a report on Wednesday, March 22nd.
+Jefferies Group LLC reissued a “buy” rating and set a GBX 6,600 ($81.51) target price on shares of Shire PLC in a report on Friday, February 17th.
+Finally, Royal Bank of Canada reissued an “outperform” rating on shares of Shire PLC in a report on Monday, March 20th.
+One analyst has rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the stock.
+Shire PLC has a consensus rating of “Buy” and a consensus price target of GBX 6,115.60 ($75.53).

 The company also recently disclosed a dividend, which will be paid on Tuesday, April 25th.
-Investors of record on Thursday, March 9th will be given a dividend of GBX 20.64 ($0.25) per share.
+Shareholders of record on Thursday, March 9th will be issued a GBX 20.64 ($0.25) dividend.
 This is a boost from Shire PLC’s previous dividend of $3.51.
+The ex-dividend date is Thursday, March 9th.
 This represents a yield of 0.43%.

-The ex-dividend date is Thursday, March 9th.
+TRADEMARK VIOLATION WARNING: This piece was posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
+If you are viewing this piece on another site, it was illegally copied and reposted in violation of U.S. & international copyright and trademark laws.
+The correct version of this piece can be read at https://www.chaffeybreeze.com/2017/03/27/shire-plc-shp-receives-overweight-rating-from-jpmorgan-chase-co-2.html.

 About Shire PLC